 (a) Customer hereby grants to Company a security interest and a general and continuing lien in the Collateral to secure payment of all fees due to the Company and the reimbursement of costs advanced by Company on behalf of Customer, as well as any future advances and fees incurred by the Company on behalf of the Customer (the “Obligations”).
 The security interest extends to all products and proceeds of the Collateral and any after-acquired personal (movable) property;

-(b) If the Customer caries on business in Quebec, Customer hereby hypothecates to and in favor of the Company to the extent of the sum of $450,000 in lawful money of Canada, with interest thereon at the rate specified in paragraph 13 above as security for the full and final payment of the Obligations (the “Hypothec”).
+(b) If the Customer carries on business in Quebec, Customer hereby hypothecates to and in favor of the Company to the extent of the sum of $450,000 in lawful money of Canada, with interest thereon at the rate specified in paragraph 13 above as security for the full and final payment of the Obligations (the “Hypothec”).
 The Hypothec extends to all products and proceeds of the Collateral and any after-acquired personal (movable) property.

 (c) Customer shall be in default if it fails to pay any of the Obligations when due.
-After the occurrence of a default, Company may provide written notice to Customer of its intent to dispose of any Collateral pursuant to its Security, the amounts due and owing, as well as any on-going storage or other charges; Customer shall notify all parties having an interest in its shipment(s) of Company’s rights and/or the exercise of such Security.
+After the occurrence of a default, Company may provide written notice to Customer of its intent to dispose of any Collateral pursuant to its Security, the amounts due and owing, as well as any ongoing storage or other charges; Customer shall notify all parties having an interest in its shipment(s) of Company’s rights and/or the exercise of such Security.

-(d) Unless, within ten days, or less as provided below, of receiving notice of intent to dispose of Collateral, Customer posts cash or letter of credit at sight, or, if the amount due is in dispute, an acceptable bond equal to 110% of the value of the total amount due, in favor of Company, guaranteeing payment of the monies oved, plus all storage charges accrued or to be accrued, Company shall have the right to sell such shipment(s) at public or private sale or auction and any net proceeds remaining after payment of all amounts due and all costs in connection with storage and disposition, shall be paid to customer.
-Customer agrees that ten days’ notice is commercially reasonable in all cases, but notice of less than ten days may be commercially reasonable under certain circumstances.
+(d) Unless, within ten days, or less as provided below, of receiving notice of intent to dispose of Collateral, Customer posts cash or letter of credit at sight, or, if the amount due is in dispute, an acceptable bond equal to 110% of the value of the total amount due, in favor of Company, guaranteeing payment of the monies owed, plus all storage charges accrued or to be accrued, Company shall have the right to sell such shipment(s) at public or private sale or auction and any net proceeds remaining after payment of all amounts due and all costs in connection with storage and disposition, shall be paid to customer.
+Customer agrees that ten days’ notice is commercially reasonable in all cases, but notice of fewer than ten days may be commercially reasonable under certain circumstances.

 (e) In addition to the foregoing, the Company may exercise any and all other rights as may be available to it as a holder of the Security under applicable law with regard to the Collateral.